SMerrony/emdee/README.md

 This is easy to install under Linux or Windows and handles the entire build-chain for you.
 See https://alire.ada.dev/docs/ for how to install `Alire` on your system.

+#### From the Alire Crate Repository
+[Not yet published]

 Once `Alire` is installed, the following command will download and build `eMDee` and its internal dependencies in one step...
 ```
 alr get --build emdee
 ```
+#### From Source Download
+Download and extract the latest release source code bundle from https://github.com/SMerrony/emdee/releases

+In the newly-created directory run `alr build`.
+The first time you do this it may take some minutes whilst all the required libraries are downloaded and built, subsequent builds will be very fast.

+The executable will be found in the `bin` subdirectory.